RedPillAnalytics/docker-gradle-version/README.md

 ```

 This build step is enough to grab the latest release from GitHub, and set it in the `gradle.properties` file using `javaproperties`.
+In case you need either the version number or the tag name in other build steps not related to Gradle, these are also written to files called `version.txt` and `tag.txt` respectively.
 By default, this build step will bump the patch portion of the `version` property.
 If we aren't building the `master` or `main` branches , then the image will automatically add `-SNAPSHOT` to the end of the version.